Safer working environment for staff and passengers

 - enhanced hygiene regimes in workplaces, public areas and on vehicles and vessels.

 Please note that none of the mitigation measures should substitute another.
 Good hand and respiratory hygiene, face coverings, physical distancing and ventilation are, together, an effective package of interventions in suppressing COVID-19.
 When one of these measures cannot be met operators should take extra precautions to ensure their services are safer for everyone.

-You should advise staff and passengers on ways of maintaining physical distancing from others as much as possible.
+Until such time as Scotland moves beyond Level 0 you should advise staff and passengers on ways of maintaining physical distancing from others as much as possible.
 There are situations where this may not be possible, for example when boarding or alighting, during security checks, on busier services, busier times of day, when walking through interchanges and when undertaking essential maintenance work that requires two or more people for the task.

 Where physical distancing in carrying out work appears not to be possible, the risk assessment should assess whether activities can be redesigned.
 That is to ensure the work can proceed in a different way whilst maintaining the required physical distance between staff.
 If it can be redesigned, you should document a justification that describes why the process has changed from usual practice and that you can ensure that usual Health and Safety considerations are applied.
 If the task cannot be redesigned, then it should be adapted to ensure physical distancing is adhered as far as possible, provided that additional mitigation measures are implemented.
 For example, minimising the time spent at less than the required distance, improving cleaning practices, implementing safety screens, wearing face coverings and keeping groups of staff in consistent teams that are as small as possible (cohorting).
 The latter could be implemented by, for instance, keeping maintenance crews working together, rather than mixing crew members on different shifts.
 You should document and regularly review revised procedures.